 12. How to apply

-Applications for a Minor Capital Fund grant are received and assessed in two rounds as follows:
+Applications for a Minor Capital Fund grant were received and assessed in two rounds as follows:

 The 2022-23 Minor Capital Fund Rounds

 Round 1: applications were accepted from 24 October - 4 December 2022